 How does STIR/SHAKEN work?

 The technology behind the STIR/SHAKEN protocols relies on digital certificates.
-Every telephone service provider has their own digital certificate which comes from a registered authority.
-They receive a SIP INVITE, and look at the call source and the number itself, giving it one of three ratings:
+Every telephone service provider has their own digital certificate, issued by a registered authority.
+They receive a SIP INVITE and look at the call source and the number itself, giving it one of three ratings:

-1. Full attestation, or A: The calling party has been authenticated and they can use the calling number.
+- Full attestation (A): The calling party has been authenticated and can use the calling number.

-2. Partial attestation, or B: The service provider knows where the call is coming from, but can’t verify whether or not they can call that number.
+- Partial attestation (B): The service provider knows where the call is coming from but can’t verify whether or not they can call that number.

-3. Gateway attestation, or C: The location that the call is coming from can be authenticated, but not the source itself.
-(E.g., an international call)
+- Gateway attestation (C): The location the call is coming from can be authenticated, but not the source itself (e.g., an international call).

 What are the business benefits of STIR/SHAKEN?